StoneDetector: Conventional and versatile code clone detection for Java: Evaluation

-In a second experiment, the hashing algorithm's influence on StoneDetector's performance is evaluated.
+In a fourth experiment, the hashing algorithm's influence on StoneDetector's performance is evaluated.
 Since the modified LCS-based metric has so far achieved the best results, we consider only this string metric in this experiment and compare the tool's recall and precision when using either the MD5 hashing algorithm or Locality-Sensitive Hashing (LSH).
 Note again that we did not observe differences when using MD5 or a simple 4-byte hashing.
 As can also be seen in Table~\ref{tbl:metrics}, the usage of LSH results in particular in improved recall values for Moderately Type 3 and Type 4 code clones, while maintaining precision.
-We have therefore chosen the modified LCS-based metric and LSH as StoneDetector's default configuration in our evaluation. \\ \fbox{ \parbox{.95\textwidth}{ Clone detection on source code with StoneDetector achieves the best results using the modified Longest Common Subsequence-based string metric in combination with Locality-Sensitive Hashing.
+We have therefore chosen the modified LCS-based metric and LSH as StoneDetector's default configuration in our evaluation. \\ \fbox{ \parbox{.95\textwidth}{ Clone detection on source code with StoneDetector achieves the best results using a similarity threshold of 70\% ($\tau=0.3$).
+Increasing the minimal size of clones in general increases the precision of clone detectors.
+StoneDetector performs best using the modified longest common subsequence (LCS)-based string metric in combination with locality-sensitive hashing (LSH).
 Using the Hamming distance instead, though, allows for faster clone detection. } }

-\subsection{Research Question 7: Java Bytecode}
+\subsection{Research Question 5: Java Bytecode}

 For our last research question, we consider Java's Bytecode representation for clone detection.
 In general, we are interested in whether conventional code clone detectors like StoneDetector can be used for finding source code clones in their Java Bytecode representation.
 This use case may become apparent in situations where the source code is not available, e.g., when analyzing compiled Java code with regard to included malware.